World News

 A migrant infant laborer stands inside the sugarcane plantation where she worked in India in 1997.
 (Drik / Majority World / Shahidul Alam)

 Among the #FreeShahidulAlam tweets and press coverage of his imprisonment come notices that Alam needs “instantaneous clinical attention.”
 Dhaka’s Daily Star suggested that “he is tormented by breathing hardship[s], trouble[s] with eyesight, an ache in his jaw and gum.”
-His need for hospital therapy has, in addition, concerned his circle of relatives and made the international networks requires his freedom more pressing.
+His need for hospital therapy has also concerned his circle of relatives and made the international networks require his freedom more pressing.

 “I just wish the government sees feel,” Karim said.